tarksalah1/Machine-Learning-Assignments/README.md

-# Machine-Learning-Assignments
+# Machine-Learning-Assignments-And-Projects

-### This repository contains all my Machine-Learning-Course assignments
+### This repository contains all my Machine-Learning-Course assignments and projects